“May you have warmth in your igloo, oil in your lamp, and peace in your heart!”

 “We cannot change anything until we accept it.
 Condemnation does not liberate, it oppresses.”

-And by accepting what is you have now freed up energy and your attention so that your mind can become more open and constructive once again.
-And you can take focused action towards a solution.
+By accepting what is you have now freed up energy and your attention so your mind can become more level-headed, open and constructive once again.
+And you can see more clearly and take focused action towards a solution.